For those who have both a mental illness and a substance use disorder, a dual diagnosis program is the optimal treatment option.

 4. High Watch Recovery Center, Kent, Connecticut

-The addiction treatment program is backed by:
+The addiction treatment program in Kent, CT is backed by:

 - 4.6 stars on Google